rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise1/README.md

 curl http://localhost:8080/ready
 ```

-**What to observe**:
-- Each request generates structured log entries in your first terminal
-- The health endpoint always returns success (liveness probe)
-- The ready endpoint occasionally returns 503 (simulating real-world readiness checks)
-- The stores endpoint sometimes returns errors (simulating real application behavior)
+Observe that each request generates structured log entries in your first terminal.
+The health endpoint always returns success (liveness probe), while the ready endpoint occasionally returns 503 status (simulating real-world readiness checks).
+The stores endpoint sometimes returns errors, which simulates real application behavior and provides learning opportunities.

-### Step 8: Access via Browser (GitHub Codespaces Magic)
+### Step 8: Access via Browser

-GitHub Codespaces automatically detects your running application and offers browser access:

-1. **Look for the notification** popup about port 8080 being available
-2. **Click the globe icon** next to port 8080 in the Ports tab
-3. **Test different endpoints** in your browser:
+GitHub Codespaces automatically detects your running application and offers browser access.
+Look for the notification popup about port 8080 being available, then click the globe icon next to port 8080 in the Ports tab.
+Test different endpoints in your browser including the root path, /stores for store data, and /health for health status.
-   - `/` - Home page
-   - `/stores` - Store data
-   - `/health` - Health status

-**Why this matters**: This port forwarding simulates how applications run in cloud environments and how you access them for testing.
+This port forwarding simulates how applications run in cloud environments and demonstrates how you access them for testing and monitoring purposes.

 ---